hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_cloud_metadata.rst

 * **group_name** (String(32)):

-      Is the name of the group owning the metadata file.
+      Is the name of the group owning the cloud and the metadata file.

 * **metadata_name** (String(64)):

-      Is the metadata file name.
+      Is the arbitrary unique name, within the group/cloud specific metadata files, of this metadata file.

 Columns: